Computer chess: History

-The first paper on search was by Claude Shannon in 1950.
+The first paper on chess search was by Claude Shannon in 1950.
 He predicted the two main possible search strategies which would be used, which he labeled "Type A" and "Type B", before anyone had programmed a computer to play chess.

 Type A programs would use a "brute force" approach, examining every possible position for a fixed number of moves using a pure naive minimax algorithm.
 Shannon believed this would be impractical for two reasons.

 First, with approximately thirty moves possible in a typical real-life position, he expected that searching the approximately 109 positions involved in looking three moves ahead for both sides (six plies) would take about sixteen minutes, even in the "very optimistic" case that the chess computer evaluated a million positions every second.
-(It took about forty years to achieve this speed.
-An later search algorithm called alpha–beta pruning, a system of defining upper and lower bounds on possible search results and searching until the bounds coincided, reduced the branching factor of the game tree logarithmically, but it still was not feasible for chess programs at the time to exploit the exponential explosion of the tree.
+(It took about forty years to achieve this speed.)
+A later search algorithm called alpha–beta pruning, a system of defining upper and lower bounds on possible search results and searching until the bounds coincided, reduced the branching factor of the game tree logarithmically, but it still was not feasible for chess programs at the time to exploit the exponential explosion of the tree.

 Second, it ignored the problem of quiescence, trying to only evaluate a position that is at the end of an exchange of pieces or other important sequence of moves ('lines').
 He expected that adapting minimax to cope with this would greatly increase the number of positions needing to be looked at and slow the program down still further.
 He expected that adapting type A to cope with this would greatly increase the number of positions needing to be looked at and slow the program down still further.

 This led naturally to what is referred to as "selective search" or "type B search", using chess knowledge (heuristics) to select a few presumably good moves from each position to search, and prune away the others without searching.
 Instead of wasting processing power examining bad or trivial moves, Shannon suggested that type B programs would use two improvements: